-As at 31 December 2020, observable data on actual transactions in Class 4A Claims was not available, and the net realisable value of the LBHI Receivable was estimated to be 0.97% of the nominal value of the LBHI Receivable on the basis of broker quotations for Class 3 Claims using the methodology described above.
+As at 31 December 2021, observable data on actual transactions in Class 4A Claims was not available, and the net realisable value of the LBHI Receivable was estimated to be 0.44% (2020: 0.97%) of the nominal value of the LBHI Receivable on the basis of broker quotations for Class 3 Claims using the methodology described above.
+This methodology was also applied for the realizable value as at 31 December 2020.